sanduteo95/Final-Year-Project-2019/README.md

 * `-d`: to allow debugging log
 * `-s value`: to set up the maximum number of consecutive recursive calls allowed
 * `-g`: to run on the GoI Machine used by the Event-free Synchronous Dataflow paradigm
+* `-c number`: to run the Futamura Projections using Closure, using startegy number:
+    * `1`: just the Closure Compiler
+    * `2`: the Closure Compiler, followed by Prepack
+    * `3`: Prepack, follwed by the Closure Compiler
+    * `4`: the Closure Compiler, follwed by Prepack, followed by the Closure Compiler
+    * `5`: Prepack, followed by the Closure Compiler, followed by Prepack

 **NB**
 In case of `RangeError: Maximum call stack size exceeded` errors, add a `--stack-size=<value>` to the command.